Fedor1997/marimo-fedor-publish/README.md

-# marimo WebAssembly + GitHub Pages Template
+# marimo WebAssembly + GitHub Pages Template!

 This template repository demonstrates how to export [marimo](https://marimo.io) notebooks to WebAssembly and deploy them to GitHub Pages.